robo-technical-group/pxt-tutorials/falling-duck-blocks-4.md

 Continue to the next level to add more features to your game, or give these enhancements a try on your own:

+*   When selecting difficulty, enhance the screen by setting a background color or image.
+*   Enhance the difficulty menu by adding a title and custom frame.
 *   Add more log images to the arrays to increase variety.
 Try other obstacles, too!
 *   Change the speed and frequency of the projectiles to make the game easier or harder.
 *   Add sound effects when the player scores points or loses a life.